Should Life without Parole Replace the Death Penalty?

 “I was sentenced to the quieter, less troublesome death penalty, the one too many of those well-meaning activists bandy about as the sensible alternative to state-sanctioned execution: life without the possibility of parole…

-There is more to it than the mere physical act of imprisonment, much more.
-The more than 3,000 life without parole prisoners in this state [California] also enter a rough justice kind of limbo existence.
 We are condemned to serve out our lives in the worst (maximum security) prisons, which otherwise are specifically designed to be punitive.
 This means, in practice, rehabilitative and restorative type programs, the kind of programs that can bring healing and meaning to a prisoner’s life, are generally not available to us.
 The thinking goes that since we will never get out of prison there is no point in expending scarce resources on dead men walking…

 I agree that state-sanctioned execution is morally repugnant.
 I do not agree that a life devoid of any possibility of restoration is a reasonable or humane alternative.
 It simply is not.
 A death penalty by any other name is as cruel, as violent, and as wrong… Both forms of the death penalty need to be discarded in a truly just society.”2008 - Kenneth E. Hartman